oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Service workers are inherently safe from XSS, because the browser APIs allowing to register one take an origin-constrained URL.
 They can thus be used as a safe store for tokens.

 In this architecture, a service worker intercepts calls from the frontend to the resource server.
-As such, it can completely isolate calls to the authorization server from XSS attack surface.
+As such, it completely isolates calls to the authorization server from XSS attack surface, as all tokens and PKCE secrets are safely kept there without any access from other JavaScript contexts.
+The service worker is then solely responsible for adding authentication headers to calls to the resource server.

                                                                      Resource               Authorization
       User       Application        Service Worker                    server                   server